and-rej/rotate-and-zoom-image/README.md

 If you have an idea for an improvement or new feature for the add-on, please file it in a [form of an issue](https://github.com/MikkCZ/rotate-and-zoom-image/issues).
 Please choose a well describing subject and describe in detail in the text field, what the feature should look like and in which cases you would use it.

+## How to get involved

+The easiest way to get involved is to use the add-on and report any issues you find.
+If you are a programmer or you know, how to code in JavaScript, feel free to create a pull request with your improvements.
+If you do not know, how to code, don't worry.
+You can use [this online tool to localize](https://poeditor.com/join/project/OCrDGbtroC) Rotate and Zoom Image into your language.

 ## Something does not work?

 If you encounter an issue, i.e. if the add-on does not work as expected on any website, please please [file a new issue here](https://github.com/MikkCZ/rotate-and-zoom-image/issues).
 To ease the problem identification, please provide a detailed step to reproduce (click-by-click steps you have done, what happened and what should have happened, etc.) together with the URL, where the problem occurs.